-Having a credit card may entitle you to a host of perks.
-Typically, use of the card may allow you to earn a percentage of cashback, rewards, airline miles or points, discounts at eligible merchants, restaurants, theaters, hotels, travel insurance, welcome bonuses, early access to tough-to-get tickets, and free museum passes.
-Before signing up a certain perk, make sure it aligns with your needs.
+Having a credit card may entitle you to perks.
+Typically, the card use may provide perks such as cashbacks, rewards, airline points, merchant discounts, hotels, travel insurance, welcome bonuses, access to tough-to-get tickets, and free museum passes.
+Before signing up a specific perk, make sure it aligns with your needs.
 One time I ordered four tickets for Hamilton on Broadway for my family, only to realize they were preview tickets for the opening in LA, 3000 miles away.
 The issuer reimbursed us and waived the fees.

 6. Protections For Consumers, Not Necessarily For Businesses

 Typically, when you lose your credit card, your losses are capped at $50 so long as you let the issuer know promptly.
-There may be a higher fee and responsibility for any charges that aren’t yours if you delay reporting it.
-I once thought I lost my card so I called the card company quickly only to find that my card fell out of my wallet into a nook in my bag.
+There may be a higher fee and responsibility for any charges that aren’t yours if you delay reporting them.
+I once thought I lost my card, I called the card company quickly to find that my card fell out of my wallet into a nook in my bag.
 Paying the fee was a fine for a lesson learned to at least look for your card first.

 Cards often have spending limits.
 Occasionally, you may want to lift the limit if you know you may be spending more for an overseas trip, for example, where you plan to shop for jewelry.
 A cardholder can let their issuer know that they want to “opt-in” to allow for transactions that may put you over your credit limit.
 You can let them know the specific dates you’ll be traveling.
 Spending limits are a good feature, especially if you’re prone to overspending.

-The Credit CARD Act of 2009 enhanced more protections for consumers that do no apply for businesses.
-With this law, issuers are required to notify consumers of significant interest rate hikes at least 45 days beforehand.
-Also, fees and charges, previously hidden, must be better disclosed clearly.
-There are some other practices that were improved with the CARD Act discussed here.
+The Credit CARD Act of 2009 enhanced more protections for consumers that do no apply to businesses.
+With this law, issuers need to notify consumers of significant interest rate hikes at least 45 days beforehand.
+Also, fees, previously hidden, must be better disclosed clearly.
+There are some other practices that improved with the CARD Act discussed here.
 Still, it is always important to read the tiny fine print, especially when it comes to credit cards.